dmbutalsodm/HartOptimization/README.md

 * part: The part that this op belongs to.
 * intervals: the amount of 15-minute intervals the op takes.

+POST /api/ops/updatemachines
+Updates the machines that can complete a specific op.
+Takes 3 parameters:
+* opId: The op ID to update.
+* toAdd: An array containing the machine IDs that will be added to the op.
+* toDelete: An array containing the machine IDs that will be removed from the op.

+POST /api/ops/updatetools
+Updates the tools that can complete a specific op.
+Takes 3 parameters:
+* opId: The op ID to update.
+* toAdd: An array containing the tool IDs that will be added to the op.
+* toDelete: An array containing the tool IDs that will be removed from the op.

 ## Part
 Parts are groupings of ops required to produce a physical product.